learn-co-curriculum/react-dq-props-state/README.md

-# Exploring Hogs with Props and State
+# Discussion Questions: Exploring Props and State Further

 In this program, we have three components: `App`, `MasterHog`, and `BabyHog`.